Guardians of the Galaxy Vol. 2: Plot

 In 2014, Peter Quill, Gamora, Drax, Rocket, and Baby Groot are renowned as the Guardians of the Galaxy.
-Ayesha, leader of the Sovereign race, has the Guardians protect valuable batteries from Abilisk, an inter-dimensional monster, in exchange for Gamora's estranged sister Nebula, who was caught attempting to steal the batteries.
+High Priestess Ayesha of the Sovereign race has the Guardians protect valuable Anulax batteries from an Abilisk, an inter-dimensional monster, in exchange for Nebula, Gamora's estranged sister, who was caught attempting to steal the batteries.
 After Rocket steals the batteries for himself, the Sovereign attacks the Guardians' ship with a fleet of drones.
-A mysterious figure destroys the drones and the Guardians crash-land on a nearby planet.
-There, this figure reveals himself as Quill's father, Ego, and invites Quill, Gamora, and Drax to his home planet.
-Rocket and Groot remain behind to repair the ship and guard Nebula.
+A mysterious figure destroys the drones and the Guardians crash-land on nearby planet Berhert.
+The figure reveals himself as Ego, Quill's father, and he introduces Mantis, his naïve empath servant.
+Ego invites Quill, Gamora, and Drax to his home planet, while Rocket and Groot remain behind to repair the ship and watch Nebula.

-Meanwhile, Ayesha hires Yondu Udonta and his crew, who have been exiled from the greater Ravager community for child trafficking, to recapture the Guardians.
-They capture Rocket, but when Yondu hesitates to turn over Quill, whom he raised, his lieutenant Kraglin Obfonteri questions his objectivity, and another lieutenant, Taserface, leads a mutiny, aided by Nebula.
-Taserface imprisons Rocket and Yondu aboard the latter's ship and executes his loyalists.
-Nebula leaves to find and kill Gamora, whom she blames for the torture inflicted on her by their adoptive father, Thanos.
-Groot and Kraglin, the latter having never intended to start the mutiny, free Rocket and Yondu.
-Using Yondu's arrow, the group destroys the ship and its crew while escaping.
-Taserface warns the Sovereign before dying.
+Ayesha hires Yondu Udonta and his crew, who have been exiled from the greater Ravager community by Ravager leader Stakar Ogord for child trafficking, to recapture the Guardians.
+They capture Rocket, but when Yondu hesitates to turn over Quill, whom he raised, his lieutenant Kraglin Obfonteri questions his objectivity, and Taserface, another lieutenant, leads a mutiny, aided by Nebula, who shoots Yondu.
+Taserface executes Yondu's loyalists, and imprisons him and Rocket aboard Yondu's ship.
+Nebula leaves to find and kill Gamora, whom she blames for the torture inflicted on her by Thanos, their adoptive father.
+Kraglin, who is remorseful and never signed up for a mutiny, helps Groot free Rocket and Yondu, and while escaping, the group set the ship to self-destruct using Yondu's arrow.
+Taserface informs the Sovereign before being killed by the explosion.